 - Another potential mother requested to double the payment for her services just before the start of the program.

-Elena Milovanova who used the procedure to have a child stated that she spent 2 years trying to find a proper clinic and complete the process.
-In the first clinic, she had 3 implantations, which all failed.
+Elena Milovanova, a local lady who used the procedure to get a child, stated that she spent 2 years trying to find a good clinic and complete the process.
+In the first clinic, she had 3 implantations to a prospective surrogate, which all failed.
 Each of the failures cost her 50,000 rubles ($772).
 She had to change 5 surrogate mothers.
-In total she spent 1,5 million rubles ($23,160) to achieve a success and have a baby.
-She stated that she would love to have one more child but was too traumatized to go through such problems again.
+In total she spent 1,5 million rubles ($23,160) to have the process completed successfully.
+She would love to have one more child but was too traumatized to go through such problems again.

-Surrogate motherhood becomes more popular in Russia with every year but it has its drawbacks.
+Surrogate motherhood becomes more popular in Russia with every year but it has its challenges.

 Many experts note that an international agreement is needed to provide the same rules for surrogacy across different countries.